ebuckley/waterfall-visualization/README.md

 # Thematic frontend test

-This project implements a watefall visualization, as well as auth0 redirect code flow.
+This project implements a waterfall visualization, as well as auth0 redirect code flow.

 ## Configuration

-- Copy `auth_config.example.json` to `auth_config.json` and update the `apiBase` field to have the correct api endpoint.
+- Copy `auth_config.example.json` to `auth_config.json` and update the `apiBase` field to have the correct API endpoint.

 # Extending this project